zulip/zulip/docs/development/remote.md

 need to.

-The main difference from the standard instructions is that for a remote development environment, you'll need to run `export EXTERNAL_HOST=<REMOTE_IP>:9991` in a shell before running `run-dev.py` (and see also the `--interface=''` option documented below).
+The main difference from the standard instructions is that for a remote development environment, and you're not using our Digital Ocean Droplet infrastructure (which handles `EXTERNAL_HOST` for you), you'll need to run `export EXTERNAL_HOST=<REMOTE_IP>:9991` in a shell before running `run-dev.py` (and see also the `--interface=''` option documented below).

 If your server has a static IP address, we recommend putting this command in `~/.bashrc`, so you don't need to remember to run it every time.
 This allows you to access Zulip running in your development environment using a browser on another host.

 ## Running the development server